dr-koehler-ai/Sepsis-Clinical-Analytics-Project-V1/README.md

 This analysis demonstrates that even simple patient-level aggregation of ICU time-series data can reveal clinically meaningful differences between Sepsis and Non-Sepsis patients.

-The observed patterns are consistent with established clinical knowledge of sepsis pathophysiology:
+The observed patterns are consistent with clinical knowledge of sepsis pathophysiology:

-- Increased heart rate reflects systemic shift of fluids to the tissue with hypovolaemia and compensatory cardiovascular stress.
+- Distributive shock with a systemic shift of fluids to the tissue leads to an increased heart reflecting compensatory cardiovascular stress.
-- Reduced mean arterial pressure is consistent with distributive shock.
+- Reduced mean arterial pressure is consistent with reduced vessel fluids.
 - Elevated lactate levels indicate tissue hypoperfusion and anaerobic metabolism.
 - Increased creatinine suggests early signs of renal dysfunction in severe cases.

 ### Limitations

-- Temporal dynamics are not explicitly modeled (loss of time-series information through aggregation).
+- Temporal dynamics are not modeled (loss of time-series information through aggregation before- and after diagnosing sepsis).
-- Aggregated statistics (mean/max/min) may obscure clinically relevant trajectories before and after sepsis onset.
+- Aggregated statistics (mean/max/min) may conceal clinically relevant pattern changes before and after sepsis onset.
 - No predictive modeling is performed in this V1 version.
 - Missing data handling is simplified and may introduce bias.

 ### Clinical Relevance

 Despite its simplicity, this analysis provides a clear and interpretable overview of physiological differences associated with sepsis.
-It serves as a foundation for more advanced predictive modeling and time-series analysis in future work (V2).
+It serves as a foundation for more advanced data science, predictive modeling and time-series analysis in future work (V2).

 ---